wm-engagency/gulp-hbs-boilerplate/README.md

-# Gulp 4 / Handlebars / SCSS boilerplate - EVE (Engagency View Environment)
+# Engagency Front End View Environment

-Engagency's View Environment is a boilerplate for building frontend projects using Gulp 4, Handlebars & SCSS.
-The goal of this is to standardize frontend projects for uniformity across development projects.
+Engagency's Front End View Environment is a boilerplate for building the front end of our projects using Gulp 4, Handlebars for HTML templating, SCSS.
+The goal of this environment is to standardize front end development for uniformity across projects.

 **Features**